awesometic/hackintosh-gigabyte-x570-aorus-elite/README.md

 In the [config.plist](EFI/OC/config.plist) file, I've replaced the private serial codes into the `EDIT_HERE` words because to keep into be safe my personal information.

 So if you are going to use this, you have to make sure that the `EDIT_HERE` text must be changed to yours.
 To generate the serial key, please refer to the [Dortania's OpenCore Guide](https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html#platforminfo).
-When you about to generate one, you should select **iMacPro1,1** to proper use your machine.
+When you about to generate one, you should select **MacPro7,1** to proper use your machine.

+> - If you are going to convert SMBIOS from **iMacPro1,1** to **MacPro7,1**, make sure that you must logout Apple ID from your current system and regenerate all the SMBIOS details such as MLB, serial number, UUID for MacPro7,1.
+> - If your CPU has less than 8 cores, go to `config.plist` file and find "PlatformInfo->Generic" and change the "ProcessorType" from 0 to 1537.

 ### You got another one you must check